Oljawave/otyrar/README.md

 **_The platform was created in order to facilitate the work of libraries, get rid of paperwork.
-And also to make all the conveniences for a person who takes books from the library._**
+And also to make all the conveniences for a person who takes books from the library.
+Make it possible to automate library networks for readers_**

   Made by:
 > - Gabdullin Olzhas: Design, FrontEnd